ropensci/dev_guide/pkg_building.Rmd

 * Consider using `devtools::use_readme_rmd()` to get a template for a `README.Rmd` file and to automatically set up a pre-commit hook to ensure that `README.md` is always newer than `README.Rmd`.

-* _After_ a package is accepted, the rOpenSci footer should be added to the bottom of the README file with the following markdown line:
+* _After_ a package is accepted but before transfer, the rOpenSci footer should be added to the bottom of the README file with the following markdown line:

 ```
 [![ropensci_footer](http://ropensci.org/public_images/github_footer.png)](http://ropensci.org)